Emprcode/asset-finance-management-platform-frontend/README.md

 Built with Vite + React to handle the user interface, Asset Finance Management Platform specializes in providing fnancing solutions for businesses in the asset nance industry.
-It is styled with BootStrap for visually apealing UI - The primary goal is to display my skills in realtime enviroment that creates a lasting impact.
+It is styled with BootStrap for visually apealing UI.

 ## <a name="tech-stack">⚙️ Tech Stack</a>